meteor/validated-method/README.md

 ### Ideas

+- It could be nice to have a `SimpleSchemaMethod` which just lets you specify a `schema` option rather than having to pass a `validator` function into the `validate` option.
+This would enable the below.
 - With a little bit of work, this package could be improved to allow easily generating a form from a method, based on the schema of the arguments it takes.
 We just need a way of specifying some of the arguments programmatically - for example, if you want to make a form to add a comment to a post, you need to pass the post ID somehow - you don't want to just have a text field called "Post ID".

 ### Discussion and in-depth info